Yoga Nidra, the yogic deep relaxation, is one of the most powerful techniques that comes from the science of yoga.

 Throughout our daily lives, we are subjected to many messages, subliminal and blatant, that imprint on our subconsciousness, and influence us in the most profound ways.
 For example, being subjected to constant violence, aggression, and competition will reflect perfectly on your subconscious mind, and eventually solidify as your mental Self.

-In Deep Relaxation, one is able to access that deep level of the subconscious mind and consciously affect a positive change, create healing, and reverse any negative conditioning.
+In Deep Relaxation, one is able to access the subconscious mind and consciously affect a positive change, create healing, and reverse any negative conditioning.

 One is able to release unwanted damaging, distracting, and disturbing thought patterns.

 With regular Yoga Nidra practice, the subconscious mind becomes transformed.